vanessapolliard/hiv-incidence-linear-regression/README.md

 3. Remember any transformations you apply to the training data will also have to be applied to the testing data, so plan accordingly.
-4. Any transformations of the training data that *learn parameters* (for example, standardization learns the mean and varaince of a feature) must only use parameters learned from the *training data*.
+4. Any transformations of the training data that *learn parameters* (for example, standardization learns the mean and variance of a feature) must only use parameters learned from the *training data*.
 5. It's possible some columns in the test data will take on values not seen in the training data.
 Plan accordingly.